“Sign in with Apple” is a great new privacy feature—and a weapon

 The feature is Apple’s answer to the venerable “social sign-in” buttons from Facebook, Google, Twitter, and Yahoo.
 These buttons offer a way to sign into apps or websites without having to enter an email address, password, and other information.
 But they offer the same devil’s bargain social networks like Facebook do: “We will provide you with a convenient free service, and by the way, you will pay for it with some of your personal data.”

-It’s very likely that most people who use these buttons don’t understand that data like their verified email, age, gender, relationship status, and interests are being transmitted to the app or website.
+These buttons commonly transmit user data like verified email, age, gender, relationship status, and interests to the app or website.

-The new Sign in with Apple button provides a secure log in to participating apps and sites, verified by Face ID or Touch ID, and available for both iOS and MacOS apps as well as websites.
+The new Sign in with Apple button provides a secure log in to participating apps and sites, verified by Face ID or Touch ID.
+It’s available for both iOS and MacOS apps as well as websites.
 But it doesn’t transmit the user’s personal information.
 Instead of providing an email address to the app, Apple’s button generates a randomized email that’s linked to user’s real email.
 And Apple creates a unique random address for each app so the user can shut down communication from a particular app at any time.

 Sign in with Apple is an impressive, privacy-friendly alternative to one of the main data-harvesting techniques used by its rivals.
 And Apple isn’t just offering it up as a new option for developers.
 It will require apps that include sign-in buttons powered by other companies to add its new button as well.